Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS trainer guide - Mobile app innovation.md

 **Step 1: Review the customer case study (15 minutes)**

-Outcome: Analyze your customer's needs
+Outcome: Analyze your customer's needs.

--   Customer's background, situation, needs and technical requirements
+-   Customer's background, situation, needs and technical requirements.

--   Current customer infrastructure and architecture
+-   Current customer infrastructure and architecture.

--   Potential issues, objectives and blockers
+-   Potential issues, objectives and blockers.

 **Step 2: Design a proof of concept solution (60 minutes)**

 Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

--   Determine your target customer audience
+-   Determine your target customer audience.

--   Determine customer's business needs to address your solution
+-   Determine customer's business needs to address your solution.

--   Design and diagram your solution
+-   Design and diagram your solution.

--   Prepare to present your solution
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

-Outcome: Present solution to your customer
+Outcome: Present solution to your customer.

--   Present solution
+-   Present solution.

--   Respond to customer objections
+-   Respond to customer objections.

--   Receive feedback
+-   Receive feedback.

 **Wrap-up (15 minutes)**

-Review preferred solution
+Review preferred solution.

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

--   Read the Attendee guide (including the case study) and Trainer guide
+-   Read the Attendee guide (including the case study) and Trainer guide.

--   Become familiar with all key points and activities
+-   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

--   Make notes for later
+-   Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session